natereid72/platform-ref-azure/README.md

-App teams can provision the infrastructure they need with a single YAML file alongside `Deployments` and `Services` using existing tools and workflows including tools like `kubectl` and Flux to consume your platform's self-service APIs.
+App teams can provision the infrastructure they need with a single YAML file alongside `Deployments` and `Services` using existing tools and workflows including tools like `kubectl` and gitops platforms to consume your platform's self-service APIs.

 The Platform `Configuration` defines the self-service APIs and